 New Star Wars Lego sets continue to be released all the time.
 Whenever a new TV show is launched or animation hits Disney+, you can be pretty sure that a batch of original Lego sets will accompany it.
 We’ll keep this list up to date with the best sets as they arrive.

-These are the best Star Wars Lego sets:
+These are the best Star Wars Lego sets in 2023:

 - The Razor Crest